mendix/widgets-resources/README.md

 ## Manually releasing Native Mobile Resources (NMR)

 Note: for an automated approach (preferred), see `scripts/release/README.md`.
+Note: this applies to NMR for latest Studio Pro (currently 9.X)

 - With correct node version (see `.nvmrc`) in repo root, run `lerna clean -y && npm i`.
 - Ensure your current git branch includes all changes intended to be released.